Icon (roller coaster): Ride experience

 Upon dispatch, the train slowly rolls out of the station into the launch area.
 An audio buildup featuring a voiceover repeating the word "icon" marks the LSM launch, which accelerates the train to 80 km/h (50 mph) through a tunnel into a 25 metre (82 ft) tall top hat.
 The top hat then passes under The Big One's lift hill.
 This is followed by a shallow non-inverting inclined loop before a series of banked turns, intertwining with Big Dipper and Steeplechase, before turning over Steeplechase's brake run and navigating through a downward barrel roll.
 After diving into another tunnel, a second LSM launch propels the train to 85 km/h (52.8 mph) into a non-inverting 27 metre (88.5 ft) junior Immelmann loop, the tallest part of the layout.
 A series of highly banked turns, airtime hills, a helix and two s-curves follow, before the train hits the final brake run and returns to the station.
 A full ride experience on Icon lasts approximately two minutes and 41 seconds.
 The ride subjects riders to a maximum of 4.3 Gs.

 Icon has three trains.
-Each train has four cars, each car featuring two two-person rows.
-This makes for a total of 16 riders per train.
+Each train has four cars, each car featuring two two-person rows, (excluding the train with the Ensō car, which seats only two).
+This makes for a total of 16 riders per train (14 on the Ensō train).